discord-net/Discord.Net/docs/guides/getting_started/nightlies.md

 to our MyGet feed.

 > [!IMPORTANT]
-> Before beginning, it is important to note that although nightlies
-> are generally stable and have more features and bug fixes than
+> Although nightlies are generally stable and have more features
-> the current stable build on NuGet, there **will** be breaking
+> and bug fixes than the current stable build on NuGet, there
-> changes during the development or breaking bugs.
-Although breaking
+> will be breaking changes during the development or
-> bugs are usually fixed as soon as they are discovered, it is still
+> breaking bugs; these bugs are usually fixed as soon as they
-> important to keep this in mind.
+> are discovered, but you should still be aware of that.

 ## Installing with MyGet (Recommended)